 As noted in the Cantissimo Senior Living blog post, Home Base: How Your Home Can Help Pay for Long-term Care, a person's home can be a significant source of funds for long-term care expenses.
 As long as a person lives in their home, the assets it represents are not available under Medicaid rules.
 However, when the home is sold, those dollars become available in the eyes of Medicaid.
 Therefore, a previously qualified Medicaid applicant would need to spend down those funds to again become Medicaid-qualified.

 The asset spend-down process is intended to ensure those who can afford long-term care expenses will pay from their own resources before relying on Medicaid.
 However, the temptation exists to transfer or gift assets to family or friends rather than spend them down.
 To manage this situation, the Medicaid application process involves a review of an applicant's financial transaction history.
 This is known as the Medicaid look-back period.

 In most states, the look-back period in most states covers five years.
 Suppose the applicant transferred or gifted assets for less than fair market value (FMV) in that period.
-In that case, the total dollars under FMV determines the length of the delay before the restoration of Medicaid eligibility.
+In that case, the total dollars below FMV determines the length of the delay before restoring Medicaid eligibility.
 This delay is called the penalty period.

-The length of the penalty period generally is calculated by dividing the total amount of under-FMV assets by the average monthly long-term care expense for a given state.
-For example, if state law declares $7,000 per month as the average senior care cost and the total under-FMV assets for an applicant is $19,000, then the applicant must wait 2.7 months before becoming Medicaid eligible.
+The penalty period's length is generally calculated by dividing the total amount of below-FMV assets by the average monthly long-term care expense for a given state.
+For example, if state law declares $7,000 per month as the average senior care cost and the total under-FMV assets for an applicant is $19,000, the applicant must wait 2.7 months before becoming Medicaid eligible.

 Under certain conditions, the penalty period can be avoided.
 Applicants need to be aware of the specific rules in their states.